 Promoting the well-being of students, staff, faculty, and participants in MVI activities is our duty.
-COVID-19 is one of the greatest challenges that the Monteverde Institute has ever faced, and we have been dynamic, flexible, and proactive in our local response and management of on-site international programs.
+COVID-19 is one of the greatest challenges that the Monteverde Institute has ever faced, and we have been dynamic, flexible, and proactive in our local response and preparation for the return of academic groups.
+We are ready to facilitate courses and host students, in our facilities and throughout Costa Rica.
 Our protocols seek to promote the safety and well-being of the students and professors who visit us, and also of our staff, communities, and various collaborators.
-Since February 2021, we are safely facilitating courses and hosting students, in our facilities and throughout Costa Rica.

-As part of this reactivation, we have carefully designed a series of protocols and procedures considering and incorporating regulations, recommendations and guidelines, both from local and international authorities, including: CDC, WHO, Costa Rica Ministry of Health (MS), Johns Hopkins Corona Virus Resource Center, and the Costa Rican Tourism Institute (ICT).
+As part of this preparation, we have carefully designed a series of protocols and procedures considering and incorporating regulations, recommendations and guidelines, both from local and international authorities, including: CDC, WHO, Costa Rica Ministry of Health (MS), Johns Hopkins Corona Virus Resource Center, and the Costa Rican Tourism Institute (ICT).
 Our programs also promote outdoor classes and activities where natural ventilation and social distancing are possible.

 The objective of these protocols is to minimize the transmission of SARS-CoV-2.
-Likewise, we will also respect the protocols and guidelines of the visiting institutions by extending and adjusting our protocols according to the needs and requirements of our visitors when they are stricter than ours, within our abilities and Costa Rican legislation.
+Likewise, we will also respect the protocols and guidelines of the visiting institutions by extending and adjusting our protocols according to the needs and requirements of our visitors, within our abilities and Costa Rican legislation.

-We will continually update these protocols, according to the evolution of the pandemic.
+We will continually update these protocols, according to the evolution or deceleration of the pandemic.
 We will keep our partnering institutions apprised of changes via updates on our website and other communication channels.